-No doubt the impact of flooding in Nigeria is becoming overwhelming.
-It has been a recurring decimal for years and it seems to have defiled the government’s response, pundits would say.
+The impact of flooding in Nigeria is becoming overwhelming.
+It has been a recurring decimal for years, and pundits would say it has defiled the government’s response.

-Though some partly blamed the flooding on Cameroun, which was said to have allegedly released water from its dam, others blamed it on global warming.
+Though some partly blamed the flooding on Cameroon, which was said to have allegedly released water from its dam, others blamed it on global warming.

-Mr David Afolayan, the Chief Executive Officer, GIS Consult and a technologist said town planners have a critical role to play in the planning of urban spaces, particularly, remedial work on existing spaces and that role cannot be overlooked, though they cannot be blamed for the recent flooding as it is a global warming phenomenon.
+Mr David Afolayan, the Chief Executive Officer of GIS Consult and a technologist, said town planners have a critical role in the planning of urban spaces, particularly remedial work on existing spaces, and that role cannot be overlooked.
+However, they cannot be blamed for the recent flooding, as it is a global warming phenomenon.

-“They need to rely more on technology to be able to model and inform the government, but beyond that, there is a need for the government to put in place resources to enforce whatever plans.
+“They need to rely more on technology to model and inform the government, but beyond that, there is a need for the government to put resources in place to enforce whatever plans.

-“People also need to honour and respect the advice on plans that have been brought out.
+“People also need to honour and respect the advice on plans brought out.

 “There is a need for the construction industry to become climate-smart and to build resilient houses.